-Karen Greiner is a researcher and practitioner specializing in inclusive approaches to communication for action and social change.
-She currently works with the Polio Unit at UNICEF, as a Communication for Development Specialist.
-Prior to re-joining UNICEF, she served as Director of Research and Innovation at Equal Access, a non-profit organization working in media and community engagement for social change in Asia and West/Central Africa.
-She has also worked on several projects with Ideo.org, as a design researcher in Mexico, Congo/DRC, and Cote d'Ivoire.
+From 2016- 2018, I served as Director of Research and Innovation at Equal Access, a non-profit organization working in media and community engagement for social change in Asia and West/Central Africa.
+I have also worked on several projects with Ideo.org, as a design researcher in Mexico, Congo/DRC, and Côte d'Ivoire.

-From 2013-2015, Karen led the communication for development (C4D) teams in Chad and Karachi Pakistan as part of UNICEF’s Polio Eradication efforts.
-While teaching in the Communication and Development Master's program at Ohio University (2012-2013) she contributed to the design and delivery of hybrid communication courses (online and face-to-face) for UNICEF and USAID.
+From 2013-2015, I led the Communication for Development (C4D) teams in Chad and Karachi Pakistan as part of UNICEF’s Polio Eradication efforts.
+While teaching in the Communication and Development Master's program at Ohio University (2012-2013) I co-led the design and delivery of social change courses (online and face-to-face) for UNICEF and USAID.

-She is a Fulbright Fellow Alumna (Colombia, 2008-2009), with a Ph.D. in Health Communication from Ohio University.
-She was an English teacher and HIV/AIDS educator as a Peace Corps volunteer in Cameroon (1998-2000), has a BA from Duke University in Comparative Area Studies and an MA in International Education from New York University.
+I was fortunate to have a Fulbright Fellowship (Colombia, 2008-2009), and conducted research there to complete my Ph.D. in Health Communication from Ohio University.
+I was an English teacher and HIV/AIDS educator as a Peace Corps volunteer in Cameroon (1998-2000), and have a BA from Duke University in Spanish and an MA in International Education from New York University.

-Karen's passion is the design of communication interventions that invite dialogue and community input, where community members are as resources and active agents of change rather than "targets" or beneficiaries.
-She is fluent in French and Spanish and can bargain and make grammar mistakes in Pulaar and Wolof.
+My passion is the design of social change interventions that invite community leadership and action, where community members are positioned as resources and active agents of change rather than "targets" or beneficiaries.
+I am fluent (for speaking) in French and Spanish and can bargain and make grammar mistakes in Pulaar and Wolof.

 Our core sectors of expertise are professional services, financial services markets, technology and outsourcing.